krambuhl/Formi/README.md

 ####Composite Functions

-In simple chains like above, it might make more sense to create a composite functions.
+In simple chains like above, it might make sense to create a composite functions using Formi.

 ```js
 var addEven = function() {